HarshShah03325/AI-for-healthcare/Risk Models/Readme.md

 # Project description:
 - The objetive of this project is to predict the 10-year risk of death of individuals based on 18 different medical factors such as age, gender, systolic blood pressure, BMI etc.
 - Two types of models were used : Linear model and random forest classifier model.
-- Finally, we compare different methods for both models using concordance index(c_index).
+- Finally, I compared different methods for both models using concordance index(c_index).

 # Data exploration:
 - For this project, I will be using the NHANES I epidemiology dataset.
-- Looking at our training and validation data, we see that some of the data is missing: some values in the output of the previous cell are marked as NaN
+- Looking at our training and validation data, it is conclusive that some of the data is missing: some values in the output of the previous cell are marked as NaN
 ("not a number").
 Missing data is a common occurrence in data analysis, that can be due to a variety of reasons, such as measuring instrument malfunction, respondents not willing or not able to supply information, and errors in the data collection process.